newsapps/bootstrap/less/tribune/README.md

 ##Grunt tasks
 Gruntfile.js has been modified to compile the files and folders in the `/tribune/` folder.
 You can find this under `less` task, subtask `compileTribune`.
+It looks like this:

+`/* Compile separate CSS for Tribune markets */
+compileTribune: {
+   options: {
+     strictMath: true,
+     outputSourceFiles: true,
+     paths: 'less'
+    },
+    files: {
+        // Add more files here to create new styles for other markets 'dist/css/chicago-bootstrap.css': 'less/tribune/chicago/chicagotribune.less'
+    }
+ },`
-To add files for a new market, just copy and edit one of the existing rules under `files`.
+To add files for a new market, just copy one of the existing rules under `files`.
+Edit it to match the path of your desired CSS file (which should be in `dist/css/marketname`) and the path of your LESS file (which should be in `less/tribune/marketname`).

+Run `grunt dist` to compile your new LESS files into CSS.
 Note that you must create an empty file in `dist/css` for the task to compile correctly.